SE Habla Espanol

 Finding an Attorney for Property Crimes in Florida

 If you are a loved one is arrested for a property crime in Central Florida, contact the experienced criminal defense attorneys at The Defense Group.
 We have handled hundreds of similar cases in these counties over our many years of practice.
-Call us at 407 743 8430 or 407-250-9557.
+Contact us at 407 743 8430 or 407-250-9557.